DebasishBarai/chromelock/README.md

 - This extension uses local storage with SHA-256 hashing for password storage
 - For best security, use a strong, unique password
 - The extension cannot protect against all security threats

+## Technical Notes

+- The extension uses SVG icons instead of PNG for better scaling and smaller file size
+- Designed to work with Chrome's Manifest V3

 ## License